rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 [`run` method]: https://github.com/rvanheest-DANS-KNAW/easy-ingest-dispatcher/blob/7f802ad62fa78a74b628a43f58f050599c2ce59d/src/main/scala/nl/knaw/dans/easy/ingest_dispatcher/EasyIngestDispatcher.scala#L63

-Another way of dealing with an `onError` event is by using [`onErrorResumeNext`].
+Another way of dealing with an *Error* event is by using [`onErrorResumeNext`].
 This operator takes a function of type `Throwable => Observable[T]`, where the `Throwable` is the exception encountered in the `onError` event and `Observable[T]` is the stream with which to continue the operator sequence.